endoflife-date/endoflife.date/products/oracle-database.md

 offers), with support for various operating systems (such as Linux, Oracle Solaris or Microsoft Windows), and with [various support stages](https://www.oracle.com/support/lifetime-support/software.html "Lifetime Support for Oracle software")
 (such as Premier, Extended, Sustaining or Custom Market Driven).
 Depending on these offers release dates may vary.
-This page is only documenting Premier and Extended support dates for Oracle Database On-Premises Server Releases for Linux x86-64.
+This page documents Premier and Extended support dates for Oracle Database On-Premises Server Releases for Linux x86-64.

 According to the [Release Schedule of Current Database Releases](https://support.oracle.com/knowledge/Oracle%20Database%20Products/742060_1.html)